mjmeijerman/vps2-provisioning/roles-galaxy/f500.ufw/README.md

 Requirements
 ------------

-Debian Wheezy/Jessie/Stretch/Buster with the package python-pycurl and python-software-properties installed.
+Debian Bullseye / Bookworm with the package python-pycurl and python-software-properties installed.

 Role Variables
 --------------